saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/intro.md

 ### 4. [Flow Controls](./flow-control.md) and [Pattern Matching](./pattern-matching.md)

-Pattern matching is a powerful feature in Rust that allows you to match complex data structures and execute code based on their shape.
+Pattern matching is a powerful feature that allows you to match complex data structures and execute code based on their shape.
 It is commonly used with `match` statements and `if let` expressions.

 ### 5. [Traits](../types/trait.md)

-Traits are Rust's way of defining shared behavior.
+Traits help defining shared behavior.
 They are similar to interfaces in other languages.
 Traits allow you to define methods that can be implemented by different types.

 ### 6. [Enums](../types/enum.md) and [Pattern Matching](./pattern-matching.md)